Informo/specs/README.md

 hugo server
 ```

 This command must be run from the root of the repository.
-Hugo will start a webserver on `http://127.0.0.1:1313` (unless instructed otherwise), and rebuild (and reload) the site on evert change.
+Hugo will start a webserver on `http://127.0.0.1:1313` (unless instructed otherwise), and rebuild (and reload) the site on every change.

 ## Get in touch